silicakes/deluge-extensions/README.md

 ### Prerequisites

 *   A modern web browser with **WebMIDI support** (like Chrome, Edge, or Opera).
-*   Your Synthstrom Deluge connected to your computer via **USB**.
+*   Your Synthstrom Deluge connected to your computer or mobile device via **USB**.
+*   For mobile use: An Android device with USB OTG support or iOS device (with appropriate adapters).

 ### Setup

-1.  🔌 Connect your Deluge to your computer via USB.
+1.  🔌 Connect your Deluge to your computer or mobile device via USB.
-2.  📂 Open the `index.html` file from this project in a compatible web browser.
+2.  📂 Open [dex.silicak.es](https://dex.silicak.es) in a compatible web browser.
 3.  🔐 When prompted by the browser, **Allow** MIDI access.
 4.  🖱️ Select your Deluge from the MIDI **input** and **output** dropdown menus.
     *   ✨ **Pro Tip:** If a device named `Deluge Port 3` is found, DEx will try to select it automatically if 'Connect Automatically' is checked!